"History is who we are and why we are the way we are."

 Image Source: www.common-place.org

-As we examine the important events of our nation's history, you will learn to think like a historian, investigate like a detective, and make connections to today's important events.
-Technology will be integrated in order to enhance the learning experience and to develop important skills that will be valuable throughout your future years in education and beyond.
-I am looking forward to a great year!
+As we examine the important events of our nation's history, students will learn to think like a historian, investigate like a detective, and make connections to today's important events.
+Technology will be integrated in order to enhance the learning experience and to develop important skills that will be valuable throughout their future years in education and beyond.
+I am looking forward to a great year, class of 2023!

 This class incorporates personalized, collaborative, and interactive learning experiences.
 Literacy, writing, and critical thinking skills will be emphasized throughout the year using California Content Standards.
-Students will also use California Common Core standards to cite evidence, determine central ideas/themes, and summarize primary and secondary sources.
-Please refer to the district website below for more information regarding Common Core Standards https://www.cajonvalley.net/Domain/1951.
-This class will cover the time period in the United States from Colonial America through Industrialization using a variety of resources in addition to the list below:
+Students will also learn to cite evidence, determine central ideas/themes, and summarize primary and secondary sources.

-- Google Classroom: The primary method for turning in assignments and viewing Assignment calendar.
+- Google Classroom: The primary method for turning in assignments and viewing the Assignment calendar.

 - Chromebook Laptop Computer: provided for student use at school and home.